 Members of the Trust shall avoid entering into contracts or agreements involving, directly or indirectly, members of the Trust in a manner that would be, or give the appearance of being, a conflict of interest.

-Members of the Trust will, prior to voting on a funding issue, which involves any program or agency in which they participate as an employee or member of the governing authority, disclose their interest in said program or agency and file a disclosure statement.
+Members of the Trust will, prior to voting on a funding issuewhich involves any program or agency in which they participate as an employee or member of the governing authority, disclose their interest in said program or agency and file a disclosure statement.

-Members of the Trust will comply with all Florida Statutes relating to "conflicts of interest."
+Members of the Trust will comply with all Florida statutes relating to "conflicts of interest” to include Part III of Chapter 112, Fla.
+Stat.

-No member shall serve as a staff member of any agency when more than 10% of the agency's budget is provided by the Council, and no portion of a member's salary may be paid by the Council funds.
+No member shall serve as a staff member of any agency when more than 10% of the agency's budget is provided by theTrust, and no portion of a member's salary may be paid by the Trustfunds.

 ARTICLE IX. - GENERAL POWERS OF THE COUNCIL The Trust, in carrying out its authorized duties, shall exercise the general powers set forth below.